Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 Inside Commander Teach's tent.
 He had been waiting for them.
 "Ah, how is everything?
 If you still need to rest, then-"

-Mio: "Commander... there's something else, I'd like to discuss with you."
+Mio, with a heavy lung, "Commander... there's something else, I'd like to discuss with you."

 "Of course!
 You don't look like you've come to _just deliver a report._" Standing, up, he asked, "Then, shall we relocate? _That should be more convenient for you._"